f5devcentral/f5-big-iq-lab/docs/class3/module2/lab3.rst

 .. note:: Accept the private certificates.

-A page f5_browser_issue.php is behaving differenty on Chrome compare to other browsers.
+A page f5_browser_issue.php is behaving differently on Chrome compare to other browsers.

 .. image:: ../pictures/module2/img_module2_lab3_1.png
    :align: center